timothyhull/100daysofcode/days/_46/README.md

 #### The site `https://pybit.es/articles/` returns an HTTP 406

 - Workaround for HTTP 406 error is to save the HTML source to the **./html/articles.html** folder.
-- To search a `bs4.BeautifulSoup` object for page elements that match a specific HTML tag.
+- Search a `bs4.BeautifulSoup` object for page elements that match a specific HTML tag (<h2>, <p>, etc.).
-    - Use the built-in search function by specifying an HTML tag attribute of a `bs4.BeautifulSoup` object:
+    - Use the BS4 built-in search function by specifying an HTML tag as an attribute of a `bs4.BeautifulSoup` object:

     ```python
     # Create a BS4 object from raw HTML